 Meeting the above criteria does not guarantee admission to the program.
 Admission is competitive.
 Admission is awarded to those individuals with the highest points using the ASDN Point System for Competitive Admission.

-In-depth admission information may be found in the ASDN Paramedic to RN Application Packet in the Nursing and Health Sciences Department, the Admissions Office, and the College Web site www.fgc.edu.
+In-depth admission information may be found in the ASDN Paramedic to RN Application Packet on the College Web site at www.fgc.edu.
 Florida Gateway College reserves the right to make changes in admission criteria and program information as circumstances require in the continuing development of the program.

 Conditional acceptance letters are mailed by the date designated within the Application Packet for the upcoming admission period.